 Want to create your own printables and not sure what program to use?
-Find out what program do you use to make printables, there’s a few to choose from and I’ll tell you my top choices.
+Want to know what program do you use to make printables?
+There’s a few to choose from and I’ll tell you my top choices.

 There are free options that anyone can use or you may prefer a paid program that is user-friendly.
-Free options may have some drawbacks but they do get the job done.
+Free options may have some drawbacks but they can get the job done.

 Teachers, homeschoolers, and bloggers often look for software to create planner pages.
 Who doesn’t want to be more organized right?